 Journal of Virology.
 31 May 2023. doi: 10.1128/jvi.00493-23

 As an avid music lover with no discernible music talent, I'm excited to cross off some bucket-list artists in 2024.
-What are the odds I get some deep cuts from Nebraska or The Ghost of Tom Joad when we see Bruce Springsteen in April?
+After Bruce Springsteen this Spring, we're headed to Boston in November for Johnny Blue Skies aka Sturgill Simpson.

 My husband got me into video games beyond the Super Mario Bros. series of my childhood during the "COVID Times."
 After my second play-through of Skyrim, we finally bit the bullet and dove into BOTW and TOTK.
-Now, I'm tackling some classic Legend of Zelda titles!
+Now, I'm tackling the Legend of Zelda and Fallout series.

 On a mission to summit the local peaks.
-We have Mt.
-Mansfield, Sterling Pond, and Mt.
-Philo, the latter with our pup in tow, and next up is Camel's Hump.
-We're hoping to traverse the White Mountains of New Hampshire in 2024!
+We have crossed off Mt.
+Mansfield, Camel's Hump, Sterling Pond, and Mt.
+Philo, the latter with our pup in tow, and next up is Mt.
+Abe.
+We're hoping to traverse the White Mountains of New Hampshire in 2025!